 Frequently Asked questions

-What Does Meals On Wheels and Congregate Meals Do?
+What Do Home Delivered Meals and Congregate Meals Do?

 We primarily provide nutritious meals, a quick safety check and much-needed human connection to home bound seniors.
-We prepare, coordinate and deliver a Meals on Wheels program serving 70+ home bound individuals 3 days a week (with enough food for a week).
+We prepare, coordinate and deliver Home Delivered Meals serving 70+ home bound individuals 3 days a week (with enough food for a week).
 We serve a nutritious lunch to our seniors Monday, Wednesday and Friday.
 Congregate meals exist to reduce hunger and food insecurity, promote socialization of older individuals, promote the health and well being of older individuals by assisting them to gain access to nutrition.

 Why Does The Post Falls Senior Center Exist?

 We are committed to providing of physical, emotional and economic support to maintain independence of seniors and the opportunity to interact with the community.
 The Post falls Senior Center is committed to promoting healthy and independent senior living and preparedness.
 We provide opportunity and support for continued senior independent healthy living, on a day to day basis we provide the following.
-A full compliment and nutritious dining room lunch experience open to the community, on Monday, Wednesday and Friday including social activities and community travel outings.
+A full compliment and nutritious dining room lunch experience open to the community, on Monday, Wednesday and Friday including social activities.

 Who Pays For The Meals?

-Who Are the Clients of Meals On Wheels?
+Who Are the Clients of Home Delivered Meals?

 They are primarily older than 60 and, because of physical limitations or financial difficulties, struggle to shop for or prepare meals for themselves.
 These are our loved-ones, parents, grandparents, veterans and neighbors.

 Seniors threatened with hunger and social isolation make up the core of Meals on Wheels clients.
 Services typically require physical or financial challenges to their ability to eat healthy meals and move freely about their communities.
-If you or someone you know is interested in our Meals on Wheels Program please call us for a quick intake to see if you qualify.
+If you or someone you know is interested in Home Delivered Meals please call us for a quick intake to see if you qualify.
+(208) 773-9582

 Why is Volunteering So Important?